There are moments in life that split you in two, the person you were before, and the person you’re forced to become after.

 The person I protected, supported, and shared every part of my world with, good times and bad, we were there together.

-For over eleven years, it was us our home, our routines, our jokes, our memories, our plans.
+For over eleven years, it was us and our home, our routines, our jokes, our memories, our plans.

 And then suddenly, it was just me all alone with no one I could count on for support, the people I thought would be there wasn't, they were the ones hacking accounts and manipulating a situation to suite their agenda.
 It's been absolutely degusting and still is to this day.